Harttia kronei

-Harttia kronei is a species of armored catfish of the family endemic to Brazil where it is found in the Ribeira de Iguape River basin.
-This species grows to a length of 12 cm SL.
+Harttia kronei is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is endemic to Brazil where it is found in the Ribeira de Iguape and Paranapanema river basins in the states of Paraná and São Paulo.
+This species grows to a standard length of 12 cm.

-The fish is named in honor of the discoverer, naturalist-archaeologist Ricardo Krone (1861-1917).
+Harttia kronei s a specific name which honors its discoverer, naturalist-archaeologist Ricardo Krone.